FREQUENTLY ASKED QUESTIONS

 I’m interested in tutoring for me or my child.
 How do we get started?

 First, click on the ‘Schedule a Session’ button from the HOME page of the website and fill in all the necessary data.
 This will create a record for you in our system.
 Once the form has been submitted, click on the ‘Payments’ option of the website and select the 1-hr Standard Rate.
 Follow the instructions to complete the transaction via Credit Card, PayPal, or BitCoin.
-Once the transaction has been processed, an hour will be added to your account, and I will then be able to allocate your session in the calendar.
-To select a day and time that works for you, simply click on the ‘Calendar’ option of the website and look for an available session.
-The available day/time must be within the next 7 days, as we do not schedule initial or non-recurring appointments more than 7 days in advance.
-Once you have selected a day/time that works for you, simply email HappyFunMathTutor [at] gmail [dot] com with your preferred day/time, and I will contact you within 24-hrs to confirm the appointment and to answer any questions you may have.
+Once the transaction has been processed, an hour will be added to your account, and I will then contact you within 24-hours to schedule a day and time for your session that works well for you.
 If for any reason you need to cancel the appointment, it is important to provide 24-hour notice of the cancellation to avoid being charged unnecessarily for the session.

 I booked my tutoring session, but how do I prepare for it?